When you pass your due datePregnancy complications - post-term; Pregnancy complications - overdue

 - Placing medicine suppositories inside the vagina.
 This will help ripen (soften) the cervix and may help labor to start.

-- Breaking your water (rupturing the membranes which hold amniotic fluid) can be done for some women.
+- Breaking your water (rupturing the membranes which hold amniotic fluid) can be done for some women to help labor start.

 - Putting a catheter or tube in the cervix to help it begin to dilate slowly.